WebexCommunity/WebexPythonSDK/README.rst

 Features
 --------

-webexteamssdk does all of this for you...
+webexteamssdk does all of this for you:

-+ Transparently sources your Spark credentials from your local environment
+* Transparently sources your Webex Teams access token from your local environment

-+ Provides and uses default arguments and settings everywhere possible, so you don't have to think about things like API endpoint URLs, HTTP headers and JSON formats
+* Provides and uses default arguments and settings everywhere possible, so you don't have to think about things like API endpoint URLs, HTTP headers and JSON formats

-+ Represents all Webex Teams API interactions using native Python tools
+* Represents all Webex Teams API interactions using native Python tools

-  + Authentication and Connection to the Webex Teams Cloud ==> **CiscoSparkAPI** 'Connection Object'
+  * Authentication and Connection to the Webex Teams Cloud ==> **WebexTeamsAPI** "connection object"

-  + API Calls ==> Hierarchically organized method calls underneath a **CiscoSparkAPI** 'Connection Object'
+  * API Calls ==> Hierarchically organized methods underneath the **WebexTeamsAPI** 'Connection Object'

-  + Returned Data Objects ==> Native Python objects
+  * Returned Data Objects ==> Native Python objects

-+ **Automatic and transparent pagination!**
+* **Automatic and transparent pagination!**

-+ **Automatic rate-limit handling!** *(wait|retry)*
+* **Automatic rate-limit handling!** *(wait|retry)*

-+ Multipart encoding and uploading of local files
+* Multipart encoding and uploading of local files

-+ Auto-completion in your favorite IDE, descriptive exceptions, and so much more...
+* Auto-completion in your favorite IDE, descriptive exceptions, and so much more...

 Installation